Skip to content

 Lab Session 3: Inverse Dynamics Control

-In this lab session you will learn how to implement inverse dynamics controllers to compensate the non-linear dynamics of the manipulator to let you impose a specific desired dynamic behavior of the manipulator.
-Note that you are expected to have finished the previous lab session as you'll need that implementation.
+In this lab session, you will learn how to implement inverse dynamics controllers to compensate for the non-linear dynamics of the manipulator, allowing you to impose a specific desired dynamic behavior.
+Note that you are expected to have finished the previous lab session, as you will need that implementation.

 3.1.
 Gravity compensation